 All that said Connie gets a little “Too Stupid To Live”–which is not my favorite phrase to use, but she does some seriously stupid things considering there is a serial killer on the loose.

 The audiobook is narrated by Charlie Thurston and overall he does a good job.
 I like his low gravely voice and he does a decent job with creating different voices and showing emotion.
 Although his voice for Jazz’ friend Howey sounded dopier and less realistic.

 My only nitpick with this book is its length.
 It felt like they were cramming too many ideas in and it was going in circles.
 This is the first time I read a book that felt like it was too long.

 In Game Lyga has created an interesting and intense story that will have you read for the last book because DAT CLIFFHANGER THO !!!

-Hearing the acknowledgements Lyga seems to put a lot of research into this, but I'm still side-eyeing him for life.
+Hearing the acknowledgments Lyga seems to put a lot of research into this, but I’m still side-eyeing him for life.

 I’m a lifelong reader who started blogging about YA books in 2011 but now I read in just about every genre!
 I love YA coming of age stories, compelling memoirs and genre bending SFF.
 You can find me talking all things romance at Romance and Sensibility.